Table of Content

 If we already have Salesforce Metadata API, Force.com IDE and other tools then why do we need one more tool like Salesforce DX ?

-In tools like Changeset, Metadata API or Force.com IDE, source of truth is Sandbox.
-Although we can setup process and continuous integration (CI) to use some source code management (SCM) like Git or SVN.
-However these kind of setup takes time, expertise and lot of effort.
+In tools like Changeset, Metadata API, or Force.com IDE, the source of truth is Sandbox.
+Although we can set up process and continuous integration (CI) to use some source code management (SCM) like Git or SVN.
+However, this kind of setup takes time, expertise, and a lot of effort.

-Salesforce DX not only solves above problem but
+Salesforce DX not only solves the above problem but

-- Ability to consider SCM as source of truth
+- Ability to consider SCM as a source of truth

 - Use any favorite IDE or any SCM

-- Powerful CLI to help minimizing complexity of setting up CI
+- Powerful CLI to help minimize the complexity of setting up CI

 - Updated Force.com IDE to support Salesforce DX if you are not comfortable with CLI

-- and most important, spin off Scratch Orgs within minutes through script to quickly work on POC or package based development
+- and most important, spin-off Scratch Orgs within minutes through the script to quickly work on POC or package-based development

 If we already have developer orgs or sandboxes, why do we need scratch orgs ?

-Now, lets focus on Sandboxes.
-Use of sandboxes are mostly for end to end testing, integration testing, UAT or training.
-Sandboxes mostly represents either replica of production or future state of production which might be undergoing through User acceptance testing (UAT).
+Now, let’s focus on Sandboxes.
+The use of sandboxes are mostly for end-to-end testing, integration testing, UAT or training.
+Sandboxes mostly represent either replica of production or future state of production which might be undergoing user acceptance testing (UAT).
 When we refresh Sandbox, we don’t get options on which metadata needs to be copied.
-Assume situation, there is defect on production and we need to go back to time and check how system was behaving previously.
+Assume the situation, there is a defect on production and we need to go back in time and check how the system was behaving previously.
 Typical rollback scenario for sandboxes.
 We might have metadata stored somewhere, but we need to perform many iterations of destructive.xml to delete components from Sandbox.
-In this case, we can quickly spin off scratch org from source code and perform analysis of historical code.
+In this case, we can quickly spin off scratch org from source code and perform an analysis of historical code.

-This is just one example, there are many scenario and specifically for appexchange development companies.
+This is just one example, there are many scenarios and specifically for appexchange development companies.

-I think, we had lots of talk and ready to roll now.
+I think we had lots of talks and are ready to roll now.

 Setting up Salesforce DX

-Install Heroku CLI and then run below command
+Install Heroku CLI and then run the below command

 heroku plugins:install salesforcedx

-Other way to install SalesforceDX during pilot is to installer from here (Currently this URL is working however its location is not official).
+Another way to install SalesforceDX during the pilot is to installer from here (Currently this URL is working however its location is not official).
 Once downloaded, install it.
-After installation make sure git command is working from command line.
+After installation makes sure the git command is working from the command line.

-In Salesforce DX, source of truth is source control. so we need a repository for demo.
+In Salesforce DX, the source of truth is source control. so we need a repository for the demo.
 For this blog post, let’s consider this repository.
-Run below command to clone this repository
+Run the below command to clone this repository

 git clone https://github.com/forcedotcom/sfdx-simple cd sfdx-simple